 "Accessory housing structure" shall mean a residential building that is in addition to the primary residential dwelling on a parcel.
-Such structures include, but are not limited to, the following: residential second units, guest houses, ancillary dwellings, and farm labor camps.
+Such structures include, but are not limited to, the following: residential second units, guest houses, ancillary dwellings, accessory dwelling units, and farm labor camps.